menu_bookComplete K-beauty makeup guide

 A glossy lavender-mauve nude lip — the 2026 new-nude trend.
 A calm, lavender-tinted muted base finished with a clean eye for a refined, current impression.

-K-Pop Idol Makeup
+K-Pop Idol Shimmer

 Copper Auburn Hair